victor-barbe/DevOps-project/README.md

 1. Creating a VM with Vagrant

-To create a virtual machine on virtual Box using Vagrant, we will need a [`Vagrant file`](iac/Vagrantfile).
-This file will contain all the information needed to create our Virtual machine.
-We also need a [`Vagrant file`](iac/playbooks/run.yml).

-2. Provisioning with ansible

 ## Build Docker image of your application

 To build a docker image of our application, first we create the [`Dockerfile`](Dockerfile).